 Curriculum Maps, Course Folders, and Resource Lists

--Visit these Curriculum/Instructional Resources Quick Links on the ELA 6-12 Webpage for all Secondary English Curriculum.
+- Curriculum/Instructional Resources 6-8 Quick Link on the ELA 6-12 Webpage or

 - FREE PD: Weekly FREE Webinars Several Available Each Week

-- For the latest information at StudySync, sign up for the SyncUP monthly newsletter.
+- Mailing List: For the latest information at StudySync, sign up for the SyncUP monthly newsletter.
 Opt-in here: studysync.com/subscribe

 Support: HELP CENTER FORM: https://macmillan.force.com/bfwhighschool/s/

 - Trainings & Tutorials: Bedford Overviews, Slideshows, Trainings, and Tutorials

 - Curriculum Support Videos: Video-Using the Honors Curriculum Maps with Launchpad, Video-Using AP Pacing Guides with Launchpad

 - Access via the Clever icon or http://clever.com/in/columbuscity.
 Click on the TeachingBooks icon.
 You may also go directly to TeachingBooks.net on a CCS Computer.
 Log in with your CCS email credentials.

 - Novel Lists: This is the tool that houses the lists of novels we have in the warehouse and in the Secondary English Curriculum Office.
 Use this document TEACHINGBOOKS: ACCESSING COLUMBUS CITY SCHOOLS’ NOVEL LISTS and/or this video TeachingBooks Tutorial to learn how to access the CCS book lists.